 A high level of awareness and dexterity is required to fight safely.
 If a fencer is losing focus due to fatigue or stress, or if their sword arm is so tired that they cannot control the direction or force of their blows, they should immediately end the bout.

 Fighters may choose to spar at any level equal to or below the lower-ranked fighter’s current level.
-Level is determined by fighting proficiency, and students may advance through sparring levels following an assessment by one of our senior instructors.
+Level is determined by fighting proficiency, and students may advance through sparring levels following an informal assessment by one of our coaches.

 - Touch Fight: all hits are called, and acknowledged by both parties; no striking or grappling